SacDeNoeuds/compile-targets-demo/README.md

 As summed up somewhere still private, I see 2 types of projects: local-first and server-first.
 In short: do you need to access your users’ data to do something with it (not talking about analytics here!) -> server-first.
 Do you not care a bit about your users’ data because it’s just for them -> local-first

 - local-first projects -> my JSX will only be rendered client-side.
 One tsconfig `jsxImportSource` and job done.
 - server-first projects -> mostly server-side jsx, maybe sometimes client-side for complicated forms like search or steppers or whatever.
+Therefore default `jsxImportSource` would be my server-side’s one.

 ## Going Further

-I haven’t tested with Svelte, but I think I know where this goes: using a svelte plugin and, if need be, add another bundle config file.
+I haven’t tested with Svelte, but I think I know where this goes: using a svelte plugin and (if need be) add another bundle config file.

 So… yes, all good!
-So much more "module federation" in the end :unamused:
+So much for "module federation" in the end :unamused: